SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/03-Cinema-Income.md

 On the first line, you are going to receive the number of seats in the hall.

-On the following lines, until the command **"Movie time!"** is received, you will receive how many people want to enter the hall.
+On the following lines, until the command **"Movie time!"** is received, you will receive numbers, representing how many people want to enter the hall.

 The price for a ticket is **5$**.

-If the current number of people that enter the hall can be divided by **3** without remainder, there is a **5$** discount on the total price.
+If the current number of people that enter the hall can be divided by **3** without a remainder, there is a **5$** discount on the total price.

 If there are no more free seats for the people that want to enter, the program should end.

-If more people than the available seats count try to enter the hall, it is considered full and the program should stop.
+If more people than the available seats number try to enter the hall, it should be considered full and the program should stop.

 ## Input
 Read from the console:
-- Hall capacity - **integer** number in the range [50 ...
+- Hall capacity - **integer** number in range [50 ...
 150]

 - On the following lines, until the command **"Movie time!"** is received:
- Number of people entering the cinema - **integer** in the range [1 ...
+ Number of people entering the cinema - **integer** in range [1 ...
 15]

 ## Output
 The output should consist of a single line in the following format: